ThomasVitale/llm-apps-java-langchain4j/03-output-parsers/output-parsers-bean-ollama/README.md

 ### When using Ollama as a dev service with Testcontainers

-The application relies on the native Testcontainers support in Spring Boot to spin up an Ollama service with a _llama2_ model at startup time.
+The application relies on the native Testcontainers support in Spring Boot to spin up an Ollama service with a _mistral_ model at startup time.

 ```shell
 ./gradlew bootTestRun